justgnoh/spinit/README.md

 # spinit
-A hack&amp;roll 2022 project to help solve Singaporean's decision-making woes.
+A hack&amp;roll 2022 project (Telegram Bot) to help solve Singaporean's decision-making woes.
 It also hopes to serve as an online repository of #supportlocalsg

+Built with Python.

 ## Instructions on running
 CD into working directory